EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/Appendix/Reflections/index.md

 **1. Need to learn more coding**

-Since not everyone in our team was familiar with lots of coding in C language, we needed to make our subsystems work.
-It was a hard time for us to make the UART work, so we switched to the DAC/ADC.
-We learned that spending time to make coding better would be very benefitial.<br><br>
+Since not everyone in our team was familiar with lots of coding in C language, we needed to make our subsystems work.<br><br>

 **2. Connecting with different microcontrollers**